 Travel trends in the roadmap: Step four

 Confidence in domestic travel continues to grow.
-As social restrictions are expected to end, one of the REG’s leading brands, Snaptrip, found that:
+As social restrictions are expected to end, one of our leading brands, Snaptrip, found that:

 - Bookings in July increase by 22% compared to bookings in June

 - Group bookings after June 21st increase by 82%

 - Growth of bookings below six decrease after June 21st